 PRK in Edmonton

-Have you been diagnosed with myopia, hyperopia and / or astigmatism but were also told that you are not an appropriate candidate for laser eye surgery due to your thin corneas?
-Are you frustrated with your daily dependence on prescription eyewear?
+Have you been diagnosed with myopia, hyperopia and / or astigmatism but were also told that you are not an appropriate LASIK candidate due to your thin corneas?
+Are you an Alberta eye patient that’s frustrated with your daily dependence on prescription eyewear?
 If so, you might benefit from undergoing photorefractive keratectomy, or PRK, with the Edmonton PRK surgeons at Eye Q Premium Laser.